Bill Birchfield: Jacksonville Port Authority

 After leaving the JTA board, Birchfield was appointed to the Jacksonville Port Authority board of directors for a 4-year term and served as chairman in 1985.
 That year, he was honored by the Jacksonville Chamber of Commerce with their "Outstanding Political Leader" award.
 He continued to promote construction of Butler Boulevard, the Dames Point Bridge, and the downtown Skyway.

 Last affiliations

 Birchfield and several other attorneys left the Martin, Ade, Birchfield & Mickler firm in 2000, joining McGuire, Woods, Battle & Boothe.
 On January 8, 2001, Martin, Ade, Birchfield & Mickler officially closed.
 Ten months later, Birchfield joined Lewis, Longman & Walker to concentrate on eminent domain and land-use issues.
 In 2004, he and Bruce Humphrey formed Birchfield & Humphrey, P.A.
 Both attorneys were identified as among the best lawyers in their specialty by the rating service "Super Lawyers".
 Birchfield remained active as a lawyer until shortly before his death.

 Civic involvement

-Birchfield shared his time and knowledge with numerous civic groups, including the presidency of the Meninak Club, the Greater Jacksonville Agricultural Fair Association, the River Club of Jacksonville, Leadership Jacksonville, the Child Guidance Center of Jacksonville, Public television station WJCT, Jacksonville Legal Aid and the Jacksonville Community Council, Inc.
+Birchfield shared his time and knowledge with numerous civic groups, including the presidency of the Meninak Club, the Greater Jacksonville Agricultural Fair Association, the River Club of Jacksonville, Leadership Jacksonville, the Child Guidance Center of Jacksonville, Public television station WJCT, Jacksonville Legal Aid and the Jacksonville Community Council.